agvxov/dictate/README.md

 - is variadic,
 - resolves irritating `<stdio.h>` inconsistencies,
 - has debug variants,
-- has a convenient way to handle colours,
+- has a convenient way to handle colors,
 - and adds margin support.

 ## Example